Connect Teamcenter (on-prem)

 Teamcenter

-If you'd like, provide a unique name for the connection based on the credentials you're using.
+[Optional] You can also provide a unique name for the connection based on the credentials you're using, and you can create restricted permissions to users or groups:

 Enter the server URL followed by the port number you selected during configuration (typically